-- MOBILES: Mobile phones distract from the learning environment and are not to be used during class time.
-Phones on display, and in use, during class will be confiscated and turned into the Dean of Students.
+Mobile phones distract from the learning environment and are not to be used without teacher permission during class time.
+Phones on display, and in use, during class without permission will be confiscated and turned into the Vice Principal.
 GAA assumes no responsibility for replacing these items if brought to school.
-Tie in to BYOD and also address when/where/IF phones can be used at any time in the school day OUTSIDE of class

-1st Offense: Kept until the end of the day.
-2nd Offense: Kept until the end of the next school day.
-3rd Offense: Kept for 5 school days and must be collected by a parent at the end of the bond period.
+1st Offense:Kept until the end of the day.2nd Offense:Kept until the end of the next school day.3rd Offense:Kept for 5 school days.